 Source: juskalian via Instagram

 There’s a range of ways to spend the night in the woods.
 You can rent a cabin, pitch a tent, or simply spend the day hiking.
 What they all have in common is fresh air and getting away from it all.
-It’s much easier to have a meaningful conversation when there aren’t other things going on to steal your attention.

 We recommend this option due to its simplicity.
 Renting a cabin can cost between $100 to $1000 per night depending on the location and the size of the cabin.
 But if you’re down for a day-long hike, walking is free!